 - Advertising—New York is not only home to the most advertising positions in the U.S., but also the highest-earning positions.3

 - Fashion merchandising—New York has always been on the map as a fashion mecca.
-It should be no surprise that it tops the list for the most and highest-paid fashion designers in the U.S.3 In turn, this can create opportunities for professional merchandisers to get the fashions to market.
+It should be no surprise that it tops the list for the most fashion designers in the U.S., and it ranks third for the highest-paid designers.3 In turn, this can create opportunities for professional merchandisers to get the fashions to market.

 3. Accommodation & Food Services

 New York is a popular tourist destination, which means that a large number of professionals are needed in the accommodation and food services sector.
 It is estimated that, between 2012 and 2022, employment in the industry will grow by 24.6 percent.1 Check out some of the other promising stats for this sector: